climaticzoning/simzoning/Documentation/Inputfile_simzoning.md

   * Row_heating_cooling
     - String
-    - Usage: Row of the EnergyPlus output (*Table.csv) report containing heating and cooling annual load.
+    - Usage: Row of the EnergyPlus output report  (*Table.csv)  containing heating and cooling annual load.
-    - Example:" Row_heating_cooling": ["HVAC","NV"],
+    - Example:" Row_heating_cooling": ["49","50"],

   * Column_heating_cooling
     - Integers
-    - Usage: Column of the EnergyPlus output (*Table.csv) report containing heating and cooling annual load.
+    - Usage: Column of the EnergyPlus output report  (*Table.csv) containing heating and cooling annual load.
-    - Example:" Row_heating_cooling": ["6","5"],
+    - Example:" Row_heating_cooling": ["3","2"],

   * Line_EPW
     - Integer
-    - Usage: Line containing the EPW file name in the Energyplus output (*Table.csv) report.
+    - Usage: Line containing the EPW file name in the Energyplus output report (*Table.csv).
     - Example: "Line_EPW":["5","5"],

 ### Zoning settings
   * Macrozones_divisions
     - Boolean: 1 (=yes) or 0 (=no)
-    - Usage: User option to divide the area of study in Macrozones prior to the definition of Zones.
+    - Usage: User option to divide the area of study in Macrozones prior to the definition of Zones, also called Subzones.
     - Example:"Macrozones_divisions": 1,

   * NumberofZones
     - Integer
     - Usage: Number of climatic zones, used when Macrozones are not required.
+This value will be used if Macrozones_divisions is set to 0.
     - Example:"NumberofZones":6,

   * Number_of_subzones
     - Integer
-    - Usage: In case the Macrozone option is selected, each macrozone will be divided into specific number of zones.
-The first macrozone is the coldest, where heating represents at least 5% of cooling load, (considering ideal loads).
+    - Usage: In case the Macrozone option is selected, each macrozone will be divided into a specific number of zones also called "subzones".
+In the Brazilian case study, the first macrozone is the coldest, where heating represents at least 5% of cooling load, (considering ideal loads).
+If the user adopts a different criteria to define macrozones, some adjustmenst are required in the script "simzoning_g1_Cluster_data" line 26.
     - Example:"Number_of_subzones":[“4”,”3”],

   * Zoning_isolated_locations
     - Boolean: 1 (=yes) or 0 (=no)
-    - Usage: Zoning based on points where simulations were performed.
+    - Usage: User option to perform clustering based on the locations where simulations were performed.
     - Example:"Zoning_isolated_locations":1,

   * Zoning_interpolated_PerfData_IrregularGrid
     - Boolean: 1 (=yes) or 0 (=no)
-    - Usage: Zoning based on a grid of points defined by the user, E.g. Municipalities.
-If the locations of weather files for simulation and the points provided by the user don't match, simzoning interpolates performance data using to generate the clusters.
+    - Usage: User option to perform clustering based on locations provided by the user.
+E.g. Municipalities.
+If the locations of weather files for simulation and the points provided by the user don't match, simzoning will interpolate performance data to generate the clusters.
     - Example:"Zoning_interpolated_PerfData_IrregularGrid":1,

-  * Zoning_interpolated_PerfData_RegularGrid
+  * IrregularGrid_exceeds_areaofstudy
     - Boolean: 1 (=yes) or 0 (=no)
-    - Usage: Zoning based on a regular grid.
-The resolution of the grid is defined by the user with the variable: GridSize_IDW
-    - Example:"Zoning_interpolated_PerfData_RegularGrid":1,

-    * grid_of_points_exceeds_areaofstudy
-    - Boolean: 1 (=yes) or 0 (=no)
-    - Usage: User option to indicate if the simulation points exceed the area of study, if so, the shape file of the area of study will be used to filter data.
+    - Usage: User option to indicate if the points of the irregular grid provided by the user exceeds the area of study, if so, the shape file of the area of study will be used to filter data.
-    - Example:"grid_of_points_exceeds_areaofstudy":1,
+    - Example:"IrregularGrid_exceeds_areaofstudy":1,

   * Irregular_grid_input_dat
     - String
     - Usage: Name of the file contaning coordinates of points provided by the user to perform clustering.
 The file format should be .csv.
 The file should contain two columns named LAT and	LON as the example file named "MunicipiosBrasil.csv" and located in the /Simzoning/grid_input/ folder.
     - Example:"Irregular_grid_input_dat":"MunicipiosBrasil.csv",

-  * IrregularGrid_exceeds_areaofstudy
+  * Zoning_interpolated_PerfData_RegularGrid
     - Boolean: 1 (=yes) or 0 (=no)
+    - Usage: User option to perform clustering based on a regular grid.
+The resolution of the grid is defined by the user with the variable: GridSize_IDW.
+    - Example:"Zoning_interpolated_PerfData_RegularGrid":1,

+  * grid_of_points_exceeds_areaofstudy
+    - Boolean: 1 (=yes) or 0 (=no)
-    - Usage: User option to indicate if the points of the irregular grid provided by the user exceeds the area of study, if so, the shape file of the area of study will be used to filter data.
+    - Usage: User option to indicate if the simulation points exceed the area of study, if so, the shape file of the area of study will be used to filter data.
-    - Example:"IrregularGrid_exceeds_areaofstudy":1,
+    - Example:"grid_of_points_exceeds_areaofstudy":1,

  * AlternativeMethod_ for_comparison
     - Boolean: 1 (=yes) or 0 (=no)
-    - Usage: Option to use an alternative method to compare clustering results using the MPMA index
+    - Usage: Option to use an alternative method to compare clustering results using the MPMA index.
     - Example:"AlternativeMethod_ for_comparison":1,

   * Name_of_AlternativeMethod_for_comparison
     - String
-    - Usage: The name must be the same of the Shapefile located in the folder C:\simzoning\GISfiles\CZ_Methods_Comparison, without the extension .shp.
+    - Usage: User option to indicate the name of the Shape file of the alernative method used to comparison.
+The name must be the same of the Shapefile located in the folder C:\simzoning\GISfiles\CZ_Methods_Comparison\, without the extension .shp.
 Such shape file must contain a feature named “zone” containing a numeric value to identify climatic zones.
     - Example:"Name_of_AlternativeMethod_for_comparison":["DegreeDays_Brazil","GT_Brazil"],

   ### Area of study
   * ShapeFileName_AreaofStudy
     - String
-    - Usage: Name of the shape file containing the limits of the area of study
+    - Usage: Name of the shape file containing the limits of the area of study.
     - Example:"Area of study":"RS_SC_PR_SP.SHP",

   * AreaofStudyShapefile_Path